menpo/landmarkerio-server/README.md

 ./landmarkerio-server/landmarkerio/lmiocache image ./images ./cache ./landmarkerio-server/landmarkerio/lmioserve image ./cache ./landmarks -t ./templates --dlib ./predictor.dat --public
 ```
-Take the local build of the landmarker.io JS code (from Dropbox) and serve it
+Now take the iccv branch from landmarker.io and build and serve it locally.
+One way of doing that:
 ```
 > brew install npm
 > npm install -g http-server
 > cd ./build
 > http-server
 ```
+You should be good to go!

 ###About

 **landmarkerio server** is an implementation of the landmarker.io server API